Authentic Jordanian Mansaf

 Once it starts boiling, remove the lamb and discard the spices and onion.

-Third, Add the lamb shoulder and the mansaf spices along with the black pepper and cardamom pods, and add enough hot water to cover.
+Then, Add the lamb shoulder and the mansaf spices along with the black pepper and cardamom pods, and add enough hot water to cover.

 Now, let it come to a boil before lowering the heat to medium and covering it to cook for about 45 minutes.